T46WUOHXSHk

 The Addition Table

-Use the Addition Table to help you
+We can also use the Addition Table to help us.